Your Android smartphone may be the best learning tool ever created.

 5. ISS onLive – Watch realtime video of earth from International Space Station.

-6. Hubble Space Center – Browse through the Hubble photo gallery, read latest Hubble news, learn some interesting facts about Hubble Space Telescope.
+6. Hubble Space Center – Browse through the Hubble photo gallery, read the latest Hubble news, learn some interesting facts about Hubble Space Telescope.

 7. Heavens Above – Provides you with precise location predictions for the ISS, visible satellites, Iridium flares and radio satellites.